tripatheea/SUSYBSMAnalysis-RazorFilter/README.md

 data release, and computes the razor variables MR and Rsq, used in supersymmetric particle searches.
 In particular, the event is selected if there are at least two "Paticle Flow" jets with pT>30 GeV and |eta|<3.
-A csv file and a ROOT file containing the MR, Rsq, HT, MET, and number of jets of the event is produced.
+A csv file and a ROOT file containing the MR, Rsq, HT, MET, number of jets, and number of b-jets for each event is produced.

 See http://opendata.cern.ch for more information and for context on the instructions below.